Human rights: everyone, everywhere, everyday

 The Commission works closely with other national human rights institutions, particularly through the Asia Pacific Forum of National Human Rights Institutions, to address major human rights issues in the region.

-We also undertake bilateral international activities as part of the Australian Government's development program run by the Australian Agency for International Development (AusAid).
+We also undertake bilateral international activities as part of the Australian Government's development program run by the Department of Foreign Affairs and Trade (DFAT).
 The most substantial of these is the Human Rights Technical Assistance Program, which is part of the annual Dialogue on Human Rights with China.

-The Commission is a collegiate body made up of a President and six Commissioners.
-The seven positions are currently held by six people.
+The Commission is a collegiate body made up of a President and seven Commissioners.
 The President is the chief executive officer.

 Aboriginal and Torres Strait Islander Social Justice Commissioner